palantir/conjure/readme.md

       java: com.palantir.ri.ResourceIdentifier
 ```

-### Internal Types
+### Defined Types
-Internal types consist of objects completely defined within the context of a
+Defined types consist of objects completely specified within the context of a
 Conjure file (possibly referencing other type aliases, primitive types,
 and built-ins).
 These types are either *Object Definitions* or *Enum Definitions*.
 Both types of objects consist of, minimally, a type alias, an optional
 package name and optional documentation.